AnirudhKaushik10/Efficient-Workers-in-Distributed-Machine-Learning/README.md

-## Implementation of sparsification and quantization techniques in distributed machine learning models (LeNet
+## Implementation of sparsification and quantization techniques in distributed machine learning models
-and VGG-11 architectures)

 ## Algorithmic Details